College kids everywhere take note: the myth that your post-class standby is safe just went up in smoke.

 While it may come as a surprise to some, smoking hookah, a water-based tobacco pipe, is no safer than smoking a cigarette.
-As the CDC points out, an hour-long hookah session produces about 100 to 200 times more smoke-filled air by volume than a single cigarette.
+As the

 Researchers from the University of California at San Francisco (UCSF) have confirmed in a crossover study of 13 smokers who use both cigarettes and hookahs that a water pipe isn’t necessarily safer than a cigarette.
 Contrary to popular belief (and the dreams of lounging college students), a water pipe doesn’t remove all the harmful substances from smoke.
 While hookah smokers don’t consume as much nicotine, they have an increased exposure to carbon monoxide (CO) and the carcinogen benzene.